 With the support of the functions responsible for sustainability (ESG) and internal auditing, the Management Control Committee monitors compliance with the principles and values contained in the Code of Ethics.
 With regard to the CNFS, it monitors compliance with the provisions set out in Italian Legislative Decree no. 254/2016 and reports on this in its annual report to the Shareholders’ Meeting.

 The Managing Director and CEO governs the sustainability performances and has the power to submit proposals to the Board for the adoption of resolutions within its remit.

-The Steering Committee is a managerial committee headed by the Managing Director and CEO, including his first reports i.e. the heads of the Governance Areas and of the Business Divisions.
-It collaborates in the identification of sustainability issues (ESG) that are potentially relevant for the definition and updating of the materiality matrix; it collaborates in the definition of strategic guidelines and sustainability policies (ESG), which the Managing Director and CEO submits to the relevant Board Committees and the Board of Directors; it also examines the CNFS prior to its presentation to the Board.
+The Steering Committee is a management committee chaired by the Managing Director and CEO and includes his/her first reporting lines, i.e. the Heads of the Governance Areas and Divisions.
+The Committee collaborates in the identification of sustainability issues (ESG) that are potentially relevant for the definition and updating of the material issues.
+Taking into account the objectives of solid and sustainable creation and distribution of value for all Stakeholders, it collaborates in the definition of strategic guidelines and sustainability policies (ESG), including the model of social and cultural responsibility and the fight against climate change, which the Managing Director and CEO submits to the relevant Board Committees and the Board of Directors; it reviews the CNFS prior to submission to the Board.
+It also examines the CNFS prior to its presentation to the Board.
 In order to review these issues, the Committee meets at least quarterly as part of the Business Plan and Sustainability (ESG) session.
 It is also tasked with guiding the consistency of technological development, with specific reference to artificial intelligence/machine learning, with the Group’s ethical principles.

 Sustainability in International Subsidiary Banks